 Centre members, Dr Luke Selth and Professor Wayne Tilley from the Dame Roma Mitchell Cancer Research Laboratories were among the invited experts.
-Luke and Wayne have led research, and continue to do so, that have contributed to new knowledge on the role that ARvs play in both prostate and breast cancer, and in particular advanced disease This has been from grants from the US Department of Defense, the Ray and Shirl Norman Cancer Research Trust, and going forward Movember/National Breast Cancer Foundation and the National Health and Medical Research Council.
+Luke and Wayne have led research, and continue to do so, that have contributed to new knowledge on the role that ARvs play in both prostate and breast cancer, and in particular advanced disease This research has been funded by grants from the US Department of Defense, the Ray and Shirl Norman Cancer Research Trust, and going forward Movember/National Breast Cancer Foundation and the National Health and Medical Research Council.

-The meeting concluded that further research was certainly warranted on defining the role of ARvs in advanced disease but that blood-based tests are now available that detect particular ARvs that identify men who have poor outcomes to existing therapies that target the androgen receptor.
+Blood-based tests are now available that detect particular ARvs that identify men who have poor outcomes to existing therapies that target the androgen receptor.
 Because of therapy resistance, the meeting highlighted the importance of continuing the development of novel therapeutic agents that may better target disease where ARvs are active.